 - Cut the beef steak into thin slices.
 Mix well with the ingredients in the beef marinate list.
 Set aside and marinate for 10-15 mins.

-- Shaoxing Chinese cooking wine substitutes are dry sherry, rice wine or mirin Japanese cooking wine.
+- Shaoxing Chinese cooking wine - substitutes are dry sherry wine, or mirin Japanese cooking wine.
 If you do not consume wine in your cooking, you can use rice vinegar instead.

-- For fresh rice noodles, you can loosen it by blanching in the hot boiling water for 1-2 mins, drain and rinse with cold water.
+- Fresh Rice Noodles - Fresh rice noodles, you can loosen it by blanching in the hot water for 1-2 mins, drain and rinse with cold water.
 Then strain the water out and mix with a teaspoon of sesame/vegetable oil.

-- You can use Chinese chives instead of spring onions.
+- Spring onions ( green onions ) - You can either use Chinese chives or spring onions.

-- If you like spicy, you can add half teaspoon of chilli oil in the sauce mixture.
+- How to make it hot?
+If you like spicy, you can add a teaspoon of chili oil to the sauce mixture.